Kvnbbg/au-garage/README.md

 Initially, this project was for Monsieur Parrot to be successful on the exam day at STUDI (my online web developer school between 2022-24).
 But now this project has evolved with the VR headset and more cars like Tesla.

+## Project Origin

+The project was initially created for Monsieur Parrot (a local) to succeed in my exam at STUDI, the online french web developer platform school, between 2022-24.

+## Project Evolution

+The project has evolved significantly since its inception.
+Originally a local project for Vincent Parrot, it has now transformed into a fictional story where Elon Musk buys the garage to run it with a VR headset and more electric vehicles like Tesla.

 ## Overview

 Garage V. Parrot, founded by Vincent Parrot in Toulouse, specializes in providing comprehensive automobile services including repairs, maintenance, and sales of pre-owned vehicles.
 In today’s digital age, establishing a robust online presence is crucial.
 Hence, we are committed to launching a web platform that mirrors the excellence and dependability of our services.